How to increase CPU fan speed with software and BIOS settings

 - Regulate speed as you like manually or you can automatize SpeedFan to increase the RPM (revolutions per minute) once the temperatures surpass the acceptable values.

 Your CPU speed should never cross 70 degrees Celsius, and around 60 degrees is an acceptable limit for the extended period of time.
-Meaning that you’ll be safest with around of 50 degrees, where the risk of critical damage due to overheating is quite low.
+Meaning that you’ll be safest with around 50 degrees, where the risk of critical damage due to overheating is quite low.

 2. BIOS settings – built-in way to control CPU fan speed